Informal value transfer system

 An informal value transfer system (IVTS) is any system, mechanism, or network of people that receives money for the purpose of making the funds or an equivalent value payable to a third party in another geographic location, whether or not in the same form.
-Informal value transfers generally take place outside of the conventional banking system through non-bank financial institution or other business entities whose primary business activity may not be the transmission of money.
+Informal value transfers generally take place outside of the conventional banking system through non-bank financial institutions or other business entities whose primary business activity may not be the transmission of money.
 The IVTS transactions occasionally interconnect with formal banking systems, such as through the use of bank accounts held by the IVTS operator.

 History

 An informal value transfer system is an alternative and unofficial remittance and banking system, that pre-dates current day modern banking systems.
 The systems were established as a means of settling accounts within villages and between villages.
 It existed as far back as over 4000 years ago and even more.

 Their use as global networks for financial transactions spread as expatriates from the original countries settled abroad.
 Today, IVTS operations are found in most countries.
 Depending on the ethnic group, IVTS are called by a variety of names including, for example, hawala (Middle East, Afghanistan, Indian Sub-Continent); fei ch’ien (飞钱 or "flying money"; China); phoe kuan (Thailand); and Black Market Peso Exchange (South America).

 Individuals or groups engaged in operating IVTS may do so on a full-time, part-time, or ad hoc basis.
 They may work independently, or as part of a multi-person network.
 IVTS are based on trust.
 In general, operators usually don't misappropriate the funds entrusted to them.